The day did not begin with a search for trolls. Nothing, in fact, could have been further from my mind.

 Tom and I were on our way out for a day-hike with friends in the Smokies.
 As I drove, Tom read aloud from a book about the wildflowers that might be in bloom this time of year.

-And then suddenly, somewhere near Gatlinburg, I happened to see the word “troll” on the side of an old building.
+And then somewhere near Gatlinburg, Tennessee, I happened to see the word “troll” on the side of an old building.

 “Troll!?”
-I called out in disbelief, interrupting Tom.
-“Trolls are from Scandinavian cultures!
-What on earth would they be doing in Tennessee?”
+I cried out in disbelief, interrupting Tom.
+“Trolls are Scandinavian, what on earth would they be doing in Tennessee?”

 I’m Danish-American.
 The thought of finding trolls in the Smokies made me even happier than finding wildflowers.

-But, of course, because the sun was shining, they stayed well hidden.
+But the sun was shining, and so of course they stayed well hidden.

 Tom explored around the outside of the building–

-while I wandered through an incredible collection of Americana kitsch inside.
+while I wandered through a vast collection of Americana kitsch inside.

 Trolls tucked between ferns and hiding behind pinecones.